RayHightower/jekyll-trade/_community/1_bizdayla.md

 title: BizDay.LA
 image: /assets/img/community/BizDayLA.png
 link: https://BizDay.LA
-description: Bridgetown Partners joined forces with other entrepreneurs to create <a href="http://bizday.la">BizDay.LA</a>, a YouTube channel for business enthusiasts.
-Guests wrestle with business topics such as marketing, technology, and growth.
-BizDay.LA is created in LA and connected with the world.
+description: <a href="http://bizday.la">BizDay.LA</a> is a YouTube channel for business enthusiasts.
+The channel covers a range of business topics including marketing, technology, growth, investments, and exits.
+Bridgetown Partners joined forces with other global entrepreneurs to launch this resource.
 Visit <a href="http://bizday.la">BizDay.LA</a> for details.
 ---

 <div class="row">